Monitoring EC2 disk usage with CloudWatch metrics and alarms

 Check out marbot, a chatbot for Slack, and Microsoft Teams supporting your team to monitor your AWS infrastructure.

-To receive a message in Slack or Microsoft Teams:
+To receive a message in Slack or Microsoft Teams, edit the CloudWatch alarm.

 - Add marbot to Slack or Microsoft Teams.